VILLASframework/documentation/docs/node/guides/lab12.md

 In this lab we will show you the VILLASnode WebSockets mockup.
 The mockup is a simple webpage which receives / sends simulation from / to VILLASnode by using low latency WebSockets.

-This technique is usefull for live monitoring and user interaction with simulations.
+This technique is useful for live monitoring and user interaction with simulations.

 ## The configuration file